The CEO of the South Florida Fair keeps the county's biggest party going - business - The Palm Beach Post - The Media Times

 How has the fair changed in recent years?
 We continue to grow.
 The biggest change is the addition of new events and activities for the trade fair visitor.
 We have some great ticket promotions that help keep it affordable for families.
 An admission ticket to the fair only costs $ 10.
 That is a great deal and has been the same price for many, many years.

-The best business or guide book you’ve read: Although it’s not a guide book, many years ago, when I read “It’s always something” from Gilda Radner, I got great insight into the way I do with people can communicate when life is difficult.
+The best business or guide book you’ve read: Although it’s not a guide book, many years ago when I read “It’s Always Something” by Gilda Radner, I got great insight into the way I do can communicate with people when life is difficult.

 The best advice for companies you received: I only graduated from university when I was 40.
 Our then CEO Buck Christian encouraged me to achieve this goal.